Circumcision: Medical Pros and Cons

 In 1975, the American Academy of Pediatrics (AAP) stated in no uncertain terms that "there is no absolute medical indication for routine circumcision of the newborn."
 In 1983, the AAP and the American College of Obstetricians and Gynecologists (ACOG) restated this position.
 In 1999 and again in 2005, the AAP again restated this position of equivocation.

 Regarding newborn circumcision, most physicians today agree with the practice of informing parents of the risks and benefits of the procedure in an unbiased manner.
-Recently, however, several large studies revealed a 60% decrease in HIV transmission in circumcised males compared to uncircumcised males.
+Recently, however, several large studies revealed a large decrease in HIV transmission in circumcised males compared to uncircumcised males.
 This may ultimately influence some changes in recommendations in the near future, and there is significant pressure for the AAP and ACOG to reconsider their positions.

 What is the anatomy of the penis?